just-ai/aimybox-android-sdk/README.md

 * Works with any NLU providers like Aimylogic or Dialogflow
 * Can interact with any local device services and local networks
 * Fully customizable and extendable

+# How to start using

+Please refer to the [demo voice assistant](https://github.com/aimybox/aimybox-android-assistant) to see how to use Aimybox library in your own project.

+# Documentation

+There is a full Aimybox documentation available [here](https://help.aimybox.com)